OSDVF/LookingGlassPT/README.md

 ## Features
 - Automatic Looking Glass calibration
-	- through Holoplay.js if you have Looking Glass Bridge application running
+	- through Holoplay.js if you have Looking Glass Bridge application running and Node.js installed
 	- through good old USB interface as a fallback
+	- Looking Glass rendering works correctly only in full screen mode (press `f`)
-- Loading scenes (many supported formats through [assimp](https://github.com/assimp/assimp) but optimized for glTF with no embedded textures)
+- Loading scenes (many supported formats through [assimp](https://github.com/assimp/assimp) but optimized for glTF format with no embedded textures)
 - Non-realtime path tracing
 - Realtime ray tracing
 - Input processing on one thread and rendering on another thread (event queue synchronization may be slow, but VS profiler shows 'not that much'🙃)
 - Works even if you set display scaling different than 100% (like me)
+- Example Cornell Box scene (cornellBox.glb)

 ## Build
-- There was the aim to make this project portable, but it was tested only on Windows 10 x64 with GTX 1050 Mobile
+- There aim was to make this project portable, but it was tested only on Windows 10 x64 with GTX 1050 Mobile
 - Install [CMake](https://cmake.org/), [vcpkg](https://vcpkg.io/) and [node](https://nodejs.org/en/).
 - Setup `vcpkg` by running
 	- `.\vcpkg\bootstrap-vcpkg.bat` or `.\vcpkg\bootstrap-vcpkg.sh` in the directory where you cloned `vcpkg`